One small step from "what is." One giant heap of "what could be."

 Watch out!
 Alan’s sprinting with scissors around Jim, and Derek’s coming from the future, so they can all talk about the sci-fi classic, “Blade Runner.”
 But which version of the movie are they talking about?
 The oft-maligned original theatrical version or the Final (and perhaps unkindest) Cut?
 Both?

-In the mid-1980s, some of Japan’s most talented animators came together to create “Robot Carnival,” a feature film anthology of eight short films loosely tied together with a robotics theme.
+In the mid-1980s, some of Japan’s most talented animators came together to create “Robot Carnival,” a feature-length anthology of eight short films loosely tied by a robotics theme.
 Join Alan, Jim, PJ, Drü, and Drew in a long but fun discussion about the influential anime feature.